Speed ratings for agricultural tractors

 propelled agricultural machinery, agricultural trailers and pieces of interchangeable towed equipment

-Tractors first registered on
+First registered on

 or after 01 January 2016, regardless of design speed, must be fitted with a speed disc showing their maximum design speed.

-Tractors registered prior to 01 January 2016 which are capable by design of being driven at speeds over 40 km/h, must also be fitted
+Registered prior to 01 January 2016 which are capable by design of being driven at speeds over 40 km/h, must also be fitted

 with speed disc.

-Tractors first registered prior
+First registered prior

 to 01 January 2016 which are not capable by design of being driven at speeds over 40 km/h.